pdellaert/dhcp_server/README.md

 Difference between global and subnet interface options
 -------------------------------------------------------
-Global dhcp_intefaces option makes listen on defined interfaces all subnets.
+Global dhcp_interfaces option makes listen on defined interfaces all subnets.
 Interface per subnet definition allows listen as much subnets as you want.
-Global definition does not work on Systemd OS (ArchLinux, CentOS7, Fedora, etc), listen by default on all interfaces.
+Global dhcp_interfaces option does not work on systemd distros (ArchLinux, CentOS 7, Fedora), listen by default on interface with declared subnet.
+You cat rewrite systemd service, but is dirty.
+Instead this, describe interfaces in configuration.
+Is modern and properly.

 Role Variables
 --------------